16246541-corp/indoctrine.ai/README.md

 ---

 ## 📖 Why This Product?
 The rapid proliferation of powerful LLM‑driven agents brings unprecedented benefits **and** novel risks.
-Traditional testing tools focus on isolated model metrics (e.g., perplexity) but ignore the **agent‑level** interactions that can cause:
+Traditional testing tools focus on isolated model metrics (e.g., perplexity) but ignore the *[...]
 - **Prompt‑injection attacks** where an adversary manipulates the agent’s internal reasoning.
 - **Hallucinations** that propagate through multi‑step workflows, leading to unsafe decisions.
 - **Regulatory non‑compliance** with emerging standards such as the EU AI Act, NIST AI RMF, and GDPR.